Acry/SDL2-Physics/README.md

 Take a ruler and measure if the window without title is 13 time 9 centimeters and the box is 2 x 2 cm.

 Hint for users of the English System:
-1 cm = 0.39370079 inches an 1 in = 2.54 cm.
+1 cm = 0.39370079 inches and 1 inch = 2.54 cm.

 `#define CENTI_PER_INCH 2.54`

 Pixels, points, dots - everything the same?

 Actually a Point is a mathematical (abstract) term.
 A dot is for example something drawn (written) or  printed on paper (applied).
 A pixel has really more meanings.
-It can be the the smallest rectangle of a picture during coding and runtime and it can be a tiny, projected, illuminated part (any shape) of the emitter to the display.
+It can be the the smallest rectangle of a picture during coding and runtime and it can be a tiny, projected, illuminated part (any shape) of the emitter to the display - however it is a logical unit which can be applied if emmited.

 ### Scaling 2